 How Can Cordless Tools Replace Corded Tools?
-More Current!
+By Using More Current

 We talk about the cordless job site pretty frequently.
 But how can cordless tools replace corded tools?
 The math doesn’t add up, right?
 Actually, it does.
 As manufacturers push into more powerful cordless tools, the concept of switching out your corded tools without power trade-offs is compelling.